twkisner/KN6Q.org/README.md

 I depricated the Odin favicons in favor of using the favicons now built into the Ghost platform in 1.x, and merged in some things from the latest 1.4 version of "old" Casper, as well as implemented features from Ghost 2.0 like multiple author support.

+Version 1.6.x fixes the theme to work with Ghost 3.0+.
 Version 1.5.x fixes the theme to work with Ghost 2.0+.
-Please use 1.4.x if you are running Ghost 1.0+.
+Version 1.4.x is compatable with Ghost 1.0+.

 ![gscan results](https://github.com/twkisner/KN6Q.org/blob/master/gscan.JPG)

 ### Features
-* Old Casper (1.4 and below) minimalistic and clean style (without right side menu)
+* Old Casper (1.5 and below) minimalistic and clean style (without right side menu)
-* Works with Ghost 2.0 and 1.0
+* Works with Ghost 3.0, 2.0 and 1.0
 * Fully responsive (for mobiles and tablets)
 * Home Page Navigation Menu Buttons
 * Uses the built-in Ghost favicon function (Publication Icon in General Settings) rather the generating manually.